lyz-code/blue-book/docs/coding/python/python_project_template/python_docker.md

 The `depends_on` flag is [not
 enough](https://docs.docker.com/compose/startup-order/) to ensure that the database is up when our application tries to connect.
-Therefore we need to use external programs like [wait-for-it](https://github.com/vishnubob/wait-for-it).
+So we need to use external programs like [wait-for-it](https://github.com/vishnubob/wait-for-it).
-To use it, modify earlier Dockerfile to match these lines:
+To use it, change the earlier Dockerfile to match these lines:

 ```Dockerfile
 ...